CyberBotX/in_xsf/README.txt

-                       allocated tracks later than expected originally. v1.10.2 - 2014-10-18 - Correctly handle SSEQ volume as well as fix other volume issues.
+                       allocated tracks later than expected originally. v1.10.2 - 2014-10-18 - Correctly handle SSEQ volume as well as fix other volume issues. v1.10.3 - 2014-10-23 - Corrected attack rate calculation.
+                     - Corrected channel allocation causing sound cutoff, with lots of help from fincs.
+                     - Changed Sinc interpolation window to Nuttall 3-term on suggestion from kode54.

 This is a Winamp plugin to play NCSF files.
 NCSF is a PSF-style music format that uses SDAT files from Nintendo DS ROMs as it's "program".